ng-Classic/ng-classic/aio/content/guide/upgrade.md

 The [AngularJS Style Guide][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMd] collects patterns and practices that have been proven to result in cleaner and more maintainable AngularJS applications.
 It contains a wealth of information about how to write and organize AngularJS code &mdash;and equally importantly&mdash; how **not** to write and organize AngularJS code.

-Angular Classicis a reimagined version of the best parts of AngularJS.
+Angular Classic is a reimagined version of the best parts of AngularJS.
 In that sense, its goals are the same as the Style Guide for AngularJS:
 To preserve the good parts of AngularJS, and to avoid the bad parts.
-There is a lot more to Angular Classicthan that of course, but this does mean that *following the style guide helps make your AngularJS application more closely aligned with Angular*.
+There is a lot more to Angular Classic than that of course, but this does mean that *following the style guide helps make your AngularJS application more closely aligned with Angular*.

-There are a few rules in particular that will make it much easier to do *an incremental upgrade* using the Angular Classic`upgrade/static` module:
+There are a few rules in particular that will make it much easier to do *an incremental upgrade* using the Angular Classic `upgrade/static` module:

 | Rules                                                                                                                                                                                             | Details |
 |:---                                                                                                                                                                                               |:---     |